 The Costa Rican government established the Monteverde Nature Preserve in 1970 to protect Costa Rica’s cloud forest, making it Costa Rica’s first protected area.

-See Related: How to Book a Flight Without Credit Card
+See Related: How to Book a Flight Without a Credit Card

 8. Místico Arenal Hanging Bridges